klepsydra-technologies/kpsr-bst/README.md

 	/usr/local/

+The install location can be controlled using the `CMAKE_INSTALL_PREFIX` variable.

 The cmake has the following options:
 * -DKPSR_WITH_DDS=true for building the DDS binding
 * -DKPSR_WITH_ZMQ=true for building the ZeroMQ binding.